White House whistleblower says Trump administration overturned 25 security clearance denials

 Newbold came forward and "agreed to identify herself publicly at this time because she strongly believes that Congress must intervene immediately to safeguard our national security," Cummings wrote.
 "She implored the Committee to act now, warning that 'this is my last hope to really bring the integrity back into our office,'" he wrote.

+Cummings letter demands the security clearance adjudication rulings by career staff on current national security adviser John Bolton; former national security adviser Michael Flynn; former National Security Council aide Sebastian Gorka; Kushner, former Trump "body man" John McEntee; former deputy national security adviser K.T.
+McFarland; former staff secretary Robert Porter; former NSC aide Robin Townley; and the president's daughter, Ivanka Trump.

+In the case of Kushner, both FBI and CIA background checks flagged concerns about his family's business, his foreign contacts, his foreign travel and meetings he had during the campaign, sources told NBC News.
+Through his attorney, Kushner has repeatedly declined to comment on his clearance adjudication.

-Rep. Jim Jordan, R-Ohio, the top Republican on the House Oversight Committee, said in a statement that it was "extremely unfortunate and disappointing that" Cummings was "using this sensitive topic as a pretense for a partisan attack on the White House."
+Rep. Jim Jordan of Ohio, the top Republican on the House Oversight Committee, said in a statement that it was "extremely unfortunate and disappointing that" Cummings was "using this sensitive topic as a pretense for a partisan attack on the White House."

 Jordan accused Cummings of not giving committee Republicans sufficient time to prepare for the interview with Newbold and said Monday's letter "mischaracterizes the information shared by Ms. Newbold."